Board Action Sustains Authority to Enforce Water Rights System When Demand Exceeds Supply in Droughts

 The adopted order clarifies that the State Water Board has the authority to impose penalties for diversion or use of water by claimants of senior rights when water is unavailable under the priority of their rights.
 This authority allows the Board to curtail water use and enforce the water rights priority system during drought, or in other circumstances when the water supply is insufficient to satisfy all claimants.
 In the order, the Board found that the forecasting tool the Division used to issue curtailment notices was accurate for that purpose, and “an indispensable planning tool to forecast water availability for categories of rights when shortages are anticipated.”

 In an effort to improve enforcement protocols related to water use or diversions, the State Water Board will be evaluating and refining its water availability methodologies and practices based on lessons learned.
 Later this year, the Board will hold a workshop on best practices for water availability analyses and other regulatory approaches related to administering water rights during shortages.
+Background:

 The State Water Board is responsible for issuing water right permits and licenses and enforcing many of California’s water right laws.
 The largest category of water rights is appropriative water rights, which are subject to the rule of priority.
 Under the rule of priority, the earliest, senior water rights are satisfied before more recent, junior water rights.
 The priority of an appropriative water right determines whether water is available to that right.